antonhornquist/SerialOSCClient-sc/README.md

 SerialOSCClient provides plug'n'play support for [monome](http://monome.org) grids, arcs and other SerialOSC compliant devices.

-At its core link::Classes/SerialOSCClient:: and its related classes are to SerialOSC devices what link::Classes/MIDIClient:: and its related classes in the SuperCollider standard library are to MIDI devices.
+At its core SerialOSCClient and its related classes are to SerialOSC devices what MIDIClient and its related classes in the SuperCollider standard library are to MIDI devices.

 In addition to this, it's possible to instantiate SerialOSCClient for single-grid, single-enc or one-grid-and-one-enc use cases.
 SerialOSCClient instances constitute self-contained clients decoupled from the device it is using.
 Callback functions are provided for led refresh and responding to incoming events.
 SerialOSCClient instance methods are used to update led state.
 Built-in routing capabilities are used to map devices to clients.